sharonaSeleri/SharonaSalari/README.md

 ### 🚀 Projects
 - **[PromLink](https://github.com/sharonaSeleri/PromLink)** - PromLink is a tool designed to integrate traffic alerts from Prometheus into communication platforms like Mattermost and Rocket Chat.
 This project helps enhance the way organizations receive and interact with traffic-related alerts, making the alerts more actionable and informative.
-- **[Image-Based Number Recognition in Machine Learning]
+- **[Image-Based Number Recognition in Machine Learning]**
-* - developing an algorithm for recognizing and classifying numbers from images
+  - Developing an algorithm for recognizing and classifying numbers from images

 ---